Verdra Rules · v0.1

 Misconduct

-Intentional misconduct by a principal (fraud, agent-deployment to evade obligations).
+Intentional misconduct by any party (Principal-side fraud, Counterparty-side fraud, third-party manipulation rising to misconduct, Agent-deployment to evade contractual obligations).
 Permanent human-only boundary; never machine-adjudicated.

 Always human · Tier 3 remedies